EresusSecurity

 • Guardrail assumptions silently breaking during provider changes.
 OWASP LLM09:2025

-• System instructions or PII restated inside R1 reasoning traces.
+• System instructions or PII restated inside reasoning content.
 OWASP LLM02:2025

 • DeepSeek API key embedded in CI environment variables or prompt files.
 OWASP LLM09:2025